har-in-air/ESP32-WROOM32-Eagle-Breakout/README.md

 and heavily modified it for my purposes.

 ## Features
-Instead of ordering the board pinout gpios by index, the pinout on the board corresponds to the WROOM-32 module pinout.
+Pinout on the board corresponds to the WROOM-32 module pinout.
 This ensures shortest path connections with minimum vias.

-Ensured adequate power planes and heatsinking for the WROOM-32 module.
+Adequate power planes and heatsinking for the WROOM-32 module.

-Added multiple decoupling capacitors, including optional large low ESR tantalum (e.g. 330uF 6.3V).
+Multiple decoupling capacitors, including optional large low ESR tantalum (e.g. 330uF 6.3V).
 This will prevent brownout resets when running off power supplies with limited current capacity.

 Added two voltage regulator options :
 1. SOT-89 LDO regulator (e.g. HT7833 if running off USB, HT7333 if running off Lipoly battery), OR
 2. SMPS regulator (TPS82140) when efficiency is important and the source voltage can be up to 17V

-LED on GPIO15.
+LED on IO15.
 Pull-down resistor on IO2.
 Pull-up resistor on IO0.

 No USB-UART chip on-board, to minimize deep sleep power consumption.